rwanwork/Add-FileInfo/README.md

 This software was implemented by Raymond Wan.
 Most of it was implemented while I was at the University of Tokyo in 2011, but it has been continually improved.
-Now that I'm at the Hong Kong University of Science and Technology and using Tit regularly, I decided to release it on GitHub in case someone else finds this useful.
+Now that I'm at the Hong Kong University of Science and Technology and using Git regularly, I decided to release it on GitHub in case someone else finds this useful.

      E-mail: rwan.work AT gmail DOT com
      Homepage: http://www.rwanwork.info/

-The latest version of QScores-Archiver can be downloaded from Git at:
+The latest version can be downloaded from Git at:

      Download:  https://github.com/rwanwork/Add-FileInfo